Would you choose God over instant fame and fortune? That’s what Burk Parsons1 did.

 This decision was confirmed after observing a lonely and relatively hopeless man alone at the movie theatres.
 Burk felt in his heart God telling him to minister to people like him, not entertain him and neglect the major issues in his life that the gospel addresses.
 The next day Burk called Lou and broke his decision to him.

-Within the next year, the band ‘N Sync debuted and eventually would sell millions of records, making each member would become rich.
+Within the next year, the band ‘N Sync debuted and eventually would sell millions of records, and each member would become rich.

 Confirmation of his Calling